 SCHOOL OF NURSING AND MIDWIFERY, EAST AFRICA

 The School of Nursing and Midwifery’s East Africa campuses are committed to offering a coordinated response to the increasing need for health sector reform in the region.
-Since its inception in 2000, the school has seen 2,388 graduates join the ranks of qualified, working nurses and midwives in Kenya, Uganda and Tanzania.
+Since its inception in 2000, the school has seen 2,388 graduates join the ranks of innovative, qualified, working nurses and midwives in Kenya, Uganda and Tanzania.

 The School of Nursing and Midwifery has various partnerships in place to ensure that our nursing programmes are more accessible to working nurses and midwives in the region.
 It is through these external partnerships that we can guarantee continued support for healthy futures in East Africa.